 How to Buy a Digital Camera

 Cameras used to be long term investments before the digital age, now people change them as rapidly as they replace last year’s computer.
 New features, more mega pixels, better color, smaller size – there are many reasons to upgrade.
 Film is mostly used for fine art or disposable cameras now in the USA, most purchases today are digital.
 What kind of camera is right for you, and will help you take the pictures that meet your vision?
-We will discuss point and shoot, entry level DSLRs with interchangeable lenses, and professional cameras.
+We will discuss point and shoot, entry level DSLRs with interchangeable lenses, and professional DSLR cameras.
 At the end of this article are links to websites reviewing specific camera brands and models.
-My personal favorite brand of camera is Canon, followed by Nikon then Sony.

 Point and Shoot